awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-s3deploy.md

    The sample appears as shown here\.
 ![\[Sample website\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/tutorial-s3deploy-pipeline-website.png)![\[Sample website\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Sample website\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-### Step 3: Make a Change to Any Source File and Verify Deployment<a name="tutorials-s3deploy-acc-update"></a>
+### Step 3: Make a change to any source file and verify deployment<a name="tutorials-s3deploy-acc-update"></a>

 Make a change to your source files and then push the change to your repository\.
 This triggers your pipeline to run\.
 Verify that your website is updated\.

-## Option 2: Deploy Built Archive Files to Amazon S3 from an S3 Source Bucket<a name="tutorials-s3deploy-s3source"></a>
+## Option 2: Deploy built archive files to Amazon S3 from an S3 source bucket<a name="tutorials-s3deploy-s3source"></a>

 In this option, the build commands in your build stage compile TypeScript code into JavaScript code and deploy the output to your S3 target bucket under a separate timestamped folder\.
 First, you create TypeScript code and a buildspec\.yml file\.
 After you combine the source files in a ZIP file, you upload the source ZIP file to your S3 source bucket, and use a CodeBuild stage to deploy a built application ZIP file to your S3 target bucket\.
 The compiled code is retained as an archive in your target bucket\.

 ### Prerequisites<a name="tutorials-s3deploy-s3source-prereq"></a>

 You must already have the following:
 + An S3 source bucket\.
-You can use the bucket you created in [Tutorial: Create a Simple Pipeline \(S3 Bucket\)](tutorials-simple-s3.md)\.
+You can use the bucket you created in [Tutorial: Create a simple pipeline \(S3 bucket\)](tutorials-simple-s3.md)\.
 + An S3 target bucket\.
-See [Hosting a Static Website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)\.
+See [Hosting a static website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)\.
 Make sure you create your bucket in the same AWS Region as the pipeline you want to create\.
 **Note**
 This example demonstrates deploying files to a private bucket\.
 Do not enable your target bucket for website hosting or attach any policies that make the bucket public\.

-### Step 1: Create and Upload Source Files to Your S3 Source Bucket<a name="tutorials-s3deploy-s3source-upload"></a>
+### Step 1: Create and upload source files to your S3 source bucket<a name="tutorials-s3deploy-s3source-upload"></a>

 In this section, you create and upload your source files to the bucket that the pipeline uses for your source stage\.
 This section provides instructions for creating the following source files:
 + A `buildspec.yml` file, which is used for CodeBuild build projects\.